Affiliate links on Android Authority may earn us a commission. Learn more.

 The Galaxy XCover 6 Pro's wired charging is limited to 15W, and there's no wireless charging.

 Looking at the screen, the bezels around the display are pretty big.
 Again, this isn’t abnormal for a rugged phone, as it provides more structural integrity, but I’d recommend using dark mode since it won’t stand out as much at full brightness.
-The Galaxy XCover 6 Pro also has a small waterdrop notch, which I wish Samsung had moved it slightly higher to hide it within the already-sizable bezel instead of having it dip down into the display.
+The Galaxy XCover 6 Pro also has a tiny waterdrop notch.
+I wish Samsung had moved it slightly higher to hide it within the already-sizable bezel instead of having it dip down into the display.

 Being an LCD display, there’s no always-on feature for this model, either.
-However, it does have Lift to wake, which only requires you to pick up the phone to turn on the screen.
+However, it has Lift to Wake, which only requires you to pick up the phone to turn on the screen.
 It may be a minor gripe, particularly as AMOLED displays are fairly rare in the rugged phone space, but it can be annoying if you want to leave the phone on to read something.
 At least the fast fingerprint scanner helps to unlock it quickly.

 As I mentioned in the previous section, the removable plastic back cover is both a pro and a con for this phone, as it’s kind of the Achilles’ heel regarding durability.
-It definitely feels like the most brittle component of the phone, and I’d be worried about the result of anything heavy or sharp striking it.
+It definitely feels like the phone’s most brittle component, and I’d be worried about the result of anything heavy or sharp striking it.
 Additionally, even after ensuring the back side was firmly clicked in, a fine layer of dust made it’s way inside after swishing the phone around in the sand.
-That didn’t affect the phone’s performance during my usage, but it could if you have to deal with fine materials a lot at work.
+That didn’t affect the phone’s performance during my usage, but it could if you have to deal with fine materials at work.